Vaccinations against COVID-19 are a necessary tool to help end the pandemic.

 Do the OSF retail pharmacies offer the COVID-19 vaccine?

 At this time, the OSF Pharmacy locations do not offer a vaccination program.
-Other retail pharmacies are beginning to receive COVID-19 vaccine for administering to the public.
 Administering vaccines is not a new service for retail pharmacies, as they offer a variety of adult vaccine programs.
 While we encourage our patients to seek out a vaccination through OSF when possible, getting vaccinated is the main goal and having more locations to provide vaccinations gives people more opportunity to do that.

 Who should not receive a COVID-19 vaccine?

-The FDA has not authorized a COVID-19 vaccine for children under the age of 16.
+The FDA has authorized the Pfizer and Moderna COVID-19 vaccines for children age 6 months and older.

 You should not proceed with a COVID-19 vaccine if you: